MSc in Management (Strategy)

 The minimum entry requirements for the programme are:

-A second class honours grade 1 honours degree in a Business discipline, or an equivalent international qualification.
+- A second class honours grade 1 degree in a Business discipline, or degrees in Business Administration or Commerce, which provide applicants with introductory Economics, Accounting and Finance.

-If you have achieved a second class honours grade 2 honours degree in a Business discipline, you may still obtain a place.
-This will depend on the availability of places.
-You may be invited for interview.
+- If you have achieved a second class honours grade 2 honours degree in a Business discipline, your application may be considered if there are places available.

 How to Apply and Closing Dates